 This is from subsection 135P(2) of the Fringe Benefits Tax Assessment Act 1986.
 To get to the individual fringe benefits amount from the reportable fringe benefits amount you have to multiply the reportable fringe benefits amount by (1 - FBT rate).
 When you put the FBT rate of 46.5% into the equation, you get: (1 - 0.465) or 0.535.

-Example: For the FBT year ending 31 March 2012, John has received fringe benefits from his employer.
-The amounts on the payment summary for the financial year ending 30 June 2012 are $3,883.50 and $5,825.24, giving a total reportable amount of $9,708.74.
+Example: For the FBT year ending 31 March 2013, John has received fringe benefits from his employer.
+The amounts which are shown on the payment summary for the financial year ending 30 June 2013 are $3,883.50 and $5,825.24, giving a total reportable amount of $9,708.74.
 To determine the adjusted fringe benefits total apply the previously mentioned formula:

 Reportable fringe benefits amount x (1-FBT rate)

 $9,708.74 x (1-0.465) = $5,194.18.
 NB the individual fringe benefits amount is expressed as a decimal figure.

 $5,194.18 is the amount that is taken into account under the income test.

 All fringe benefits are not reported on payment summaries although FBT is still payable by an employer on these benefits.